toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 ## Generative AI: Slow, then fast, then *really* fast

-Without providing a deep overview of AI its history has been surprising long.
-With early research and commercialisation happening alongside the establishment of computer science even from the 1950s and the likes of Alan Turing.
+Without providing a deep overview of AI the history and use of it is surprising long.
+With early research and use happening alongside the establishment of computer science even from the 1950s and the likes of Alan Turing.
 The work back then focussed on rule-based systems and provided basic probabilistic models that could generate simple text.

 Through the 1990s and early 2000s neural networks and deep learning approaches developed to provide more practical commercial applications, but it will still at the fringe of engineering practice.
 It has been in the last 10 years that the tranformer revolution and Generative Adversarial Networks (GANs) enabled AI to create realistic images and videos that we saw the use of AI become more central to engineering R&D efforts.
+The demonstrations of capabilities were so impressive they could not be ignored.

 And since 2020 with the widespread release of large scale language models (LLMs) based on the transformer architecture with the likes of GPT, DALL-E and Stable Diffusion we have seen the use of these become mainstream and the attention for all forward looking businesses to be focussed on GenAI as a potential approach to rapidly improve product and service outcomes.